ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 ms.localizationpriority: medium
 search.appverid:
 - MET150
-description: "Learn how to get ready for Microsoft 365 Copilot by using SharePoint Advanced Management (SAM).
+description: "Learn how to get ready for Microsoft 365 Copilot by using SharePoint Advanced Management.
 Use SAM to govern your organization's data effectively by controlling content sprawl, preventing oversharing, control content access by Copilot, and manage content lifecycle."
 ---
-# Get ready for Microsoft 365 Copilot with SharePoint Advanced Management (SAM)
+# Get ready for Microsoft 365 Copilot with SharePoint Advanced Management

 ## Use SharePoint to govern your organization's data effectively